jmizell/Hybernate-App/README.md

 # Hybernate-App
-Android application to manage the automatic enabling and disabling of installed applicatoins.
+Android application to manage the automatic enabling and disabling of installed applications.